inorbit-ai/edge-sdk-javascript-example/README.md

-# edge-sdk-javascript-example
+# Edge-SDK Javascript example
-A step by step guide for getting your Javascript programs to communicate with InOrbit platform on behalf of robots
+A step by step guide for getting your Javascript programs to communicate with InOrbit platform

 Requirements
 - Node version 16.13.0 or newer